syncfusion-content/flutter-docs/Flutter/system-requirements.md

 # System Requirements for Flutter

-The system requirements for using our Syncfusion Flutter platform are as follows
+The system requirements for using our Syncfusion<sup>&reg;</sup> Flutter platform are as follows

 ### Operating Systems